The Maltese Provincial Battalions

 1803 1st Provincial

-Malta 24 July Villettes reported to Lord Hobart that the Maltese recruits are now assembled to the amount of about 900.1 The men were placed at Fort Manoel.
+24 July Villettes reported to Lord Hobart that about 900 Maltese recruits had been now assembled.1 The men were placed at Fort Manoel.

-Malta 14 Sept The two Provincial Battalions were raised under the provisions of the Treaty of Amiens.
+14 Sep The two Provincial Battalions were raised under the provisions of the Treaty of Amiens.
 The 1st Battalion was commanded by Marquis Paolo Parisi from 6 November 1802 to 24 February 1807.

 The progressive reinforcements called to the strength of the Maltese regiments which have already been completed (together with additions to the garrison) will enable you to add considerably to the force you had originally destined for Messina and to afford further aid in the event of it becoming necessary for the safety of the Kingdom of Sicily.1

 1 Oct 1803 The 1st Bn Maltese Provincials had 427 men, 1 surgeon and 2 assistant surgeons.
 On 1 November 1803, Ball reported that the number now enrolled amounted to 1,508 men spread across the two battalions.
 Maltese were also enlisting in the service of the Maltese Coast Artillery and Ball hoped that the number would soon be reached to complete that Corps.

 Officers of the Maltese Corps commanded by Lieut Col The Marchese Paolo Parisi at Fort Manoel recommended by A Ball for approval in September 1803: